 The gay area of Colombo

-In the absence of a gay scene, there are no official gay bars or clubs in Colombo, and certainly no gay area or gay neighbourhood.
+In the absence of a gay scene, there are no official gay bars or clubs in Colombo, and certainly no gay area or gay neighborhood.
 However, there are many gay friendly places, along with an underground gay scene with occasional queer parties taking place.
 We strongly advise using gay dating apps and social media to tap into and connect with gay Sri Lankan locals in order to find out about the latest underground party taking place.
 Once you discover and tap into the Colombo gay scene, you'll find it to be just as vibrant and fun as anywhere else in the world.

 When we visited Colombo, we found that the bars and restaurants linked to the large hotel chains were some of the most gay friendly, where we could be ourselves.
 Some of the large hotels like the Lazaani even hosts occasional gay parties and events.